 We shall take the Cup of Salvation, and call on the name of LORD.
 Psalm 116:13

 Daily bread and wine, these are the labor of human hands and the offerings of the faithful assembly gathered to worship the Almighty God.
 These are also the primary forms of substance for those of poverty throughout the world.
-In fellowship with the poor and the heavenly company, the Holy Spirit of Christ has chosen these simple and common elements to serve as its hosts when it comes upon humanity.
-These everyday items become the dwelling place for the Spirit of God, a visual means to offer general devotion, and the renewal of the souls of the faithful.
-Therefore, in solidarity and of great love for humankind the Holy Spirit of Christ comes to us and dwells within the most common everyday items, so that we may honor God and receive spiritual enrichment.
+In fellowship with the poor and the heavenly company, the Spirit of Christ has chosen these simple and common elements to serve as its hosts.
+These everyday items become the dwelling place for the Spirit of God, a visual means to offer general devotion and a means of renewal for the souls of the faithful.
+Therefore, in solidarity and of great love for humankind the Spirit of Christ comes to us and dwells within the most common everyday items, so that we may honor God and receive spiritual enrichment.

 The first time the Jesus came to us was through the Holy Spirit and the womb of Mary.
 Other than Mary, the humble servant, humanity played no role in this manifestation of God.
-Today the Holy Spirit of Christ comes to us through a human assembly offering their invitation and the reverence of a humble presbyter.
+Today, Christ comes to us through the Holy Spirit when an assembly offers their invitation through a presbyter.

 The Roman work of the people is a celebration of worship and praise.
 It is a labor of love by an assembly of Christians who want to offer their devotion to the Living God.
 The Roman work of the people is also an ancient form of worship that goes back to the early Christian communities.
 In closing, I encourage all those who want to study Christian worship to read and research the history of the Roman work of the people.

 == Written by Dave Pflueger February 2, 2009 © copyrighted by Pflueger

 + + AN OLD CATHOLIC EUCHARISTIC PRAYER + +